Tropical Guacamole

 Coconut Paloma

-A fresh and fun take on guacamole, this tropical version combines sweet, juicy tropical fruit with succulent grilled red onions.
-The perfect date night nibble!
+A fresh and fun take on the classic, this tropical guacamole combines sweet, juicy Hawaiian fruit with succulent grilled red onions.
+It's the perfect dip for a summer party or a picnic on the beach.

 Author: